nextcloud/forms/docs/API.md

 - Completely new way of handling access & shares.

 ### Other API changes
+- In API version 2.4 the following endpoints were introduced:
+  - `POST /api/2.4/form/link/{fileFormat}` to link form to a file
+  - `POST /api/2.4/form/unlink` to unlink form from a file
+- In API version 2.4 the following endpoints were changed:
+  - `GET /api/v2.4/submissions/export/{hash}` was extended with optional parameter `fileFormat` to export submissions in different formats
+  - `GET /api/v2.4/submissions/export` was extended with optional parameter `fileFormat` to export submissions to cloud in different formats
+  - `GET /api/v2.4/form/{id}` was extended with optional parameters `fileFormat`, `fileId`, `filePath` to link form to a file
+- In API version 2.3 the endpoint `/api/v2.3/question/clone` was added to clone a question
+- In API version 2.2 the endpoint `/api/v2.2/form/transfer` was added to transfer ownership of a form
 - In API version 2.1 the endpoint `/api/v2.1/share/update` was added to update a Share
-- In API version 2.2 the endpoint `/api/v2.2/form/transfer` was added to transfer ownership of a form
-- In API version 2.3 the endpoint `/api/v2.3/question/clone` was added to clone a question

 ## Form Endpoints
 ### List owned Forms